craws/OpenAtlas/sphinx/source/model/index.rst

 While the model uses `CIDOC CRM <https://www.cidoc-crm.org/>`_ as ontology, it can be used without prior knowledge of data models, ontologies, etc. The software automatically maps information to the model.
-As the definitions of the CIDOC Conceptual Refernece Model was imported into the system, its
+As the definitions of the CIDOC Conceptual Reference Model was imported into the system, its
 `classes <https://demo.openatlas.eu/overview/model/cidoc_class_index>`_
 and `properties <https://demo.openatlas.eu/overview/model/property>`_ can be